 KIDS GROUP GUITAR LESSONS @ NATOMAS MUSIC SQUARE

-This class is for beginners who are curious about music and want to learn about guitar..
+This class is for beginners who are curious about music and want to learn about guitar.
 They will learn fundamental concepts of rhythm, melody, harmony, meter, tempo, scale, and key.
-In addition to learning how this instrument are played in popular music, related concepts in basic math, pattern relations and emotional qualities will also be explored.
+In addition, students will learn how the instrument is used in popular music, the emotional qualities, patterns, and related concepts in basic math.

 Never picked up a guitar before?